jt196/vanilla-cookbook/docs/manual/usage.md

 #### Text Parsing

 Click on the Parse button at the top of the + new page (hidden if you don't have API key or AI enabled in the `.env` file) and you'll be presented with a large input box.
 Paste your recipe in there and see whether an LLM can make something of the data!
 It works pretty well in the demo above.

+#### Image Recognition

+Beta-ish, but working on my test computer.
+Upload an image, and process it with an LLM of your choice.
+It'll resize it and send it off to be processed.
+It'll take a bit longer than the text parsing, but not too long.
+Pukka!

 ### Add it